-Most spider have eight eyes, but not all.
+Most spiders have eight eyes, but not all.
 Some species of spiders actually have no eyes.
-While others can have as many as twelve.
+At the same time, others can have as many as twelve.
 Though they have many eyes, few spiders can see anything more than the subtle difference between light and dark.
-They rely on tough, vibrations and taste stimuli to find their prey.
+They rely on tough vibrations and taste stimuli to find their prey.

-In most cases male spiders are smaller and more colorful than the female.
-In some species the male can be small enough to look like a fresh hatchling.
+In most cases, male spiders are smaller and more colorful than females.
+In some species, the male can be small enough to look like a fresh hatchling.

 Many spiders are smart and can learn the behavior patterns of other spiders in order to capture them.
 Studies have also shown that they are able to solve simple 3-D puzzles.

-Some cultures consider them a delicacy, and others make amulets that look like them, considering spiders to be good luck in the matters of finance.
-They are an inspiration for comic artists, and the muse of many horror film directors.
-And, even the tiniest spider can cause a full grown human to come unglued.
+Some cultures consider them a delicacy, and others make amulets that look like them, considering spiders to be good luck in matters of finance.
+They are an inspiration for comic artists and the muse of many horror film directors.
+And even the tiniest spider can cause a full-grown human to come unglued.

 Spiders are amazing.
 But you don't need them in your Louisville home.
 For Louisville spider control, call Action Pest Control, and protect your family from spiders.

 “ Your PEST CONTROL deserves a ten star rating!!!!!”

 “ I wanted to tell you that we really enjoy having Jason as our technician.
 He is polite, professional and easy to talk to about any issues or concerns.
 Please give him a pat on the back from us for his good work.
 Thanks very much.”